 I have a thing for a family in matching holiday jammies.
 My siblings and I dress our kids each Christmas (and even 4th of July this year!) in matching ‘Hanna Jams,' because the patterns are always adorable and they're so durable, plus I love that it's organic cotton.
 Easton is still wearing pairs of jammies that both Asher and his cousin have worn from 7 years ago!

-This recipe is a super easy one to get your kids involved in.
+This recipe for gluten free gingerbread waffles is a super easy one to get your kids involved in.
 My oldest, Asher, made them from start to finish with only a little direction (and one mishap of an egg landing on the counter instead of the bowl haha).
 He loves to help me do anything that requires measuring, cracking eggs, and blending.
 I also encourage him to sniff the spices as he adds them so he can get an idea of what the dish is going to taste like.
 He tried his hand at the waffle iron for the first time the other day, and I'd say he did a pretty good job!

 this post was sponsored by Hanna Andersson, but my opinions are my own